 Autologous Tissue Reconstruction after Radiation

 In some circumstances, post-radiation implant results may be satisfactory, particularly in the shorter term.
-However, when implant-based reconstruction fails or creates an undesirable result, autologous tissue reconstruction can potentially offer you a much more natural and long-term outcome.
+However, when implant-based reconstruction fails or creates an undesirable result, autologous tissue reconstruction can potentially offer you a much more natural, comfortable, and long-term outcome.

 Excess skin and fat can be transferred usually from the abdomen (DIEP flap), buttocks (SGAP flap), or back (TDAP flap).
 Unlike an implant, these autologous tissue flap options, taken from another part of the body, bring in their own blood supply and may improve the quality of the radiated chest wall tissues.
 Blood vessels are reconnected under the microscope to complete the transplant of healthy tissue.
 The donor site, particularly when the abdomen is used, may have a nicely improved contour.